Part One - The First Year

 I set up a really basic website using Webs (which I highly recommend as a website if you are just getting started).
 It was pretty much a sales page and not much else.
 It was also really basic which proves that you really don’t need to freak out and hire a web designer straight off the bat.
 This clunky DIY website started converting sales straight away!

 I used Tim’s strategy to test the idea and that’s how I got all my first clients.
 I nearly fell off my chair when in the first few hours of my site going live, my first client called through!
 Honestly, I was terrified.
 I knew how to write resumes, but this meant I was officially in business for myself and it was a whole new ballgame.
-For the first month during the test run, I made sure my resumes were priced really cheap (crazy, I know) and came backed with the best guarantee in business.
-This guarantee was that I wouldn’t invoice them, if they didn’t like their new resume.
+For the first month during the test run, I made sure my work was priced really cheap (crazy, I know) and came backed with the best guarantee in business.
+This guarantee was that I wouldn’t invoice them, if they didn’t like my work.
 Talk about taking the risk out of doing business with me.
 I don’t at all recommend this strategy long term for a zillion reason (which I’ll cover later) but it was how I achieved all my first reviews so in the short-term I don’t regret this decision at all.

 My first three clients were awesome but my fourth was a total nightmare.
-He wanted me to make up fake statistics for his sales resume and when I refused, he didn’t pay me.
+He wanted me to make up fake statistics for his work and when I refused, he didn’t pay me.
 The experience did help teach me a valuable lesson in screening clients for potential issues though, so it wasn’t all bad (more on that later).

 First Business Quarter: